department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/product/background-research.md

 - how they use their records, and
 - ways to improve the MHV on VA.gov / Health Apartment Team's prototype.

 Following are details from several studies.

+### To do
+- Read the research studies below.
+- Find more research studies related to records.
-There are likely more studies. **It would also be useful to gather analytics and see what story they tell. **
+- Gather analytics and see what story they tell.

 ### 1) Round 1 user research on the MHV on VA.gov prototype
 March-April 2022